hasanfuaad02/hasanfuaad02/README.md

 # Hasan Fuaad
-an IT professional from Yemen with a passion.
+IT manager from Yemen with a passion.
 I do content on information technology and Development.
 I enjoy learning languages and frameworks like Flutter, and I have experience as an IT project manager.
 I was also a Google Developers Student Club leader at Saba University in Yemen.
 - 🔭 I’m currently working on YCIT-HE